 2).
 Set a time limit for brainstorming ideas: If you’re brainstorming with your team, then set a time limit for each idea section.
 Brainstorming time disciplines you and your group (if any) to think creatively.

 For example, you could set five minutes for thinking about your article headlines and strong user-oriented benefits.
-Setting a time limit for each brainstorming section is just as important when you’re brainstorming by yourself as when you’re working with a team.
+Setting a time limit for each brainstorming section is just as important when you’re brainstorming by yourself as it is when you’re working with a team.

 3).
 Refine your ideas: This is the step where you improve on ideas through small changes.
-For instance, you could rewrite an idea or simply add something new to it.
+For example, you could rewrite an idea or simply add something new to it.
 Just make it better.

 4).
-Analyze the aftereffects: After-effect is usually the secondary response to an idea that is the direct result of the primary response to that idea.
+Analyze the after-effects: After-effect is usually the secondary response to an idea that is the direct result of the primary response to that idea.